Opus (OPUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Opus Historical Price

-According to the latest data gathered on Opus live price page, the current price of Opus is 0.0051026USD.
-The circulating supply of Opus(OPUS) is 999.93M OPUS , giving it a market capitalization of $5.09M.
+According to the latest data gathered on Opus live price page, the current price of Opus is 0.00435344USD.
+The circulating supply of Opus(OPUS) is 999.93M OPUS , giving it a market capitalization of $4.36M.

 The Opus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.